discretize/discretize-guides/fractals/aetherblade/index.md

 You don't need to kill a single mob and can bypass all traps with the following steps:

 1. One person (or more) teleports up to the first level and activates all four consoles using condition cleanses
 2. Everyone does `/gg` and resurrects immediately (you will spawn on the ramp up after the first console room)
 3. The team splits up to activate the second set of consoles (the spinning lasers won't be active if you're fast enough)

 <Tips>
     <Tip specialization="mesmer">Use <Skill id="29578"/> to teleport up and cast <Skill id="30305"/> or any Shatter skill with <Trait id="740"/> to remove <Condition name="immobile"/>.</Tip>
-    <Tip specialization="elementalist">Teleport up to the first level with <Skill id="5536"/> and cast <Skill id="5507"/> to periodically clear <Condition name="immobile"/> while activating the four consoles.</Tip>
+    <Tip specialization="elementalist">Teleport up to the first level with <Skill id="5536"/> and cast <Skill id="5507"/> to periodically clear <Condition name="immobile"/> while activating the four consoles.
+Attune to x/<Skill id="5493" text="false"/> for additional condition clear with <Skill id="5551"/>.</Tip>
     <Tip specialization="daredevil">You can solo both the first and second room if you are fast enough.
 Use <Skill id="13002"/> or <Skill id="13025"/> to teleport and <Trait id="1964"/> or <Skill id="13062"/> as condition clears.</Tip>
 </Tips>
 </Column>